adahollins/portfolio/content/work/2ABCBook.md

 date = "2016-11-05T19:44:32+05:30"
-title = "ABC Book - Lettering Set Display Project" draft = false weight = 1
+title = "ABC Book - Lettering Set Display Project" draft = false weight = 2
 +++

-ABC Book on Video Games
+I designed an ABC Book on a chosen topic, the topic I picked was Video Games.
+I had to pick out 10 games to design before researching and working on each design using Adobe Photoshop, including the contents page, end paper and the book cover.
 <!--more-->

 ![](../../img/portfolio/rm442-01-02ca.png)